tjd1234/cmpt125spring2026/assignments/a1/README.md

   if you implement all the names.
 If one, or more of the names missing, that's a 0.5 deduction.
 The help message should be similar to the one in the sample output.
-- **2 marks**: correctly throwing errors with `throw runtime_error`, and for printing helpful error messages to the console.
+- **2 marks**: correctly prints helpful error messages to the console, and never crashes the program.

 ### Deductions
 - up to **-2 mark** if your program does not compile using the [assignment